 The history.
 The stuff you can’t find in a book.
 Or on a Wikipedia page.
 It lives in the heavy silence of century-old battlefields.
 And the distant strum of age-old strings.
 It’s a rare chance to unplug from what is, and relive what was.
 To go back.
 To the places.
 The stories.
 That can only be Made in Tennessee.

 History was made in Tennessee.
 The state’s heritage is told from river to mountain through preserved battlefields and archaeological sites, and it is recorded on vinyl and in art.
 The lives of the ancient settlers from the Mississippian period are pieced together from artifacts found at Memphis’ Chucalissa and the Pinson Mounds near Jackson, where archaeologists work to interpret the habits and cultures of the earliest Native Americans.
 The Museum of Appalachia in Clinton, a living history museum and pioneer farm village, lends voice to the people of Southern Appalachia and Native Americans through artifacts and stories they left behind.
+Learn about the life story of the famous Cherokee, Sequoyah, at the Sequoyah Birthplace Museum in Vonore.

 Civil War heroes and battles also made history in Tennessee.
 War stories, both heartbreaking and heroic, are told at major battlefields across the state.
 One of the bloodiest and most significant battles of the Civil War was at the Battle of Stones River.
 Stones River National Battlefield in Murfreesboro contains one of the nation’s oldest intact Civil War monuments, the Hazen Brigade Monument.
 From the Battle of Franklin claiming the lives of thousands and changing life on the Carnton and Carter farms forever, to Fort Pillow in Henning, to Fort Donelson, to the bloody battle at Shiloh, to the decisive Chickamauga campaign near Lookout Mountain, Tennessee played a significant role in the war that divided the country.